 By: LFDA Editor

-The New Hampshire Legislature has continued to work through a variety of bills regarding family planning in the state, many of which are controversial throughout the political spectrum.
+The New Hampshire Legislature continues to work through a variety of bills regarding family planning in the state, many of which are controversial throughout the political spectrum.

-In addition to the proposed and passed laws, the state has ended a two-year, $1.8 million contract that funded Planned Parenthood’s services in the state (which serves more than half of the state’s people using family services) because the organization also offers abortions (about 3 percent of its overall services).
-The federal government has since stepped in to offer additional funding to the organization, despite the argument that its support opens up other funds to be used for abortion.
+voted to end a two-year, $1.8 million contract with Planned Parenthood for family planning services, because the organization also offers abortions (about 3 percent of its overall services).
+The federal government then stepped in to offer funding to the organization.